Storyboardslee/FALAFL/README.md

      * [Parameters](#param)
      * [Files](#files)
        * [Input](#input): content and format of input files to `FALAFL`

+         The input to `FALAFL` is a matrix of
        * [Ouput](#output): content and format of output files to `FALAFL`
      * [Example](#example): a guide to perform feature selection on the colorectal cancer patient cohort [^1]
   4. [Contact](#contact)